 The City provided public service funding to support a Youth Coordinator at Duggan Housing.
 The coordinator assisted youth in accessing education and employment.
-This program was critical this year to ensure that youth were able to access on-line learning when schools were not open due to COVID.

 Actions taken to encourage public housing residents to become more involved in management and participate in homeownership